gep-methods/gep268/syllabus.md

 make more compelling visualizations of your results.
 Students will get the most out of the course if they arrive with a working knowledge of R (or comparable programming environment) and some previous exposure to econometric methods or upper-level statistics related to causal inference.

 The course has the following learning goals:
  - Facility with many of the main methods that underlie quantitative work in the environmental social sciences, including:
     - core concepts in the description and analysis of spatial data
     - a working understanding of benchmark methods for causal inference in observational data and an ability to implement these methods in code and interpret and understand the results.
  - Algorithmic thinking: how to use computation to reason about a range of spatial and causal questions.
- - Data visualization: learn how to design scientific visualizations that
+ - Data visualization: earn how to design scientific visualizations that help you and others understand and succinctly communicate relationships in data

-How this course relates to spring quarter course Spring quarter will be about writing a
+#### How this course relates to spring quarter course
+Spring quarter will be focused on writing an empirical paper that combines spatial data with causal inference.
+Building on topics and methods from the first quarter, it will cover more advanced topics in causal inference, with specific application to questions at the intersection of the environment and human development.
+The goal will then be to deploy these methods in a quarter long empirical project, where at the end you will have produced the building blocks of -- and gotten repeated feedback on -- an empirical paper.
+These building blocks include an abstract, a brief introduction, a methods section, and a set of figures that describe your main results.

 ## Assignments and grading
 There are three things to complete each week: a "lab" (coding assignment) focused on implementing in code the concepts we discuss in class, a single reading, and a data visualization task.

 The course has weekly labs (10 total) focused on implementing in code the concepts we discuss in class.
 These will be graded simply with ✔️ ➕ (perfect), ✔️ (median),  ✔️➖ (phoned it in), ⭕️  (didn’t do it).
 Folks can help each other out on these but need to turn in their own work.

 For the first 5 weeks, the data visualization will consist of finding a compelling online visualization to be shared in class.
 For the second five weeks, the data visualization will relate to the reading assignment.
 In each class, we will discuss these visualizations and then vote on the one we like best.
 If your visualization is voted the best, you will bonus points.

 We will have an in-person final, and there will also be a class participation grade, as we want to encourage active participation in class.

 ### Grading:

 {: .note }
 > Grades don't matter (in our view), and we expect everyone is here